MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 ## View card usage metrics

-Each insight card that are available in Assistant shows usage metrics based on the views and actions that users perform.
+Each insight card that is available in Assistant shows usage metrics based on the views and actions that users perform.
 These metrics helps to get a realtime data on how the card is untilzed by users in an organization.
 Also, analyze the updates that are necessary for a card, if it is underutilized.

-The metrics calculation is the percentage of number of actions performed by users against the number of views.
+The metrics calculation is the percentage of number of actions performed by users against the number of views for the last 30 days.
 For example, a card is displayed for 10 users and only 4 users has performed an action, the value is displayed as 40%.

+Also, a footer under each metric displays how the value is trending compared to past 30 days from today.
+For example, the metric value was 30% in the past 30 days and today it is 40% percent, the trend value displays an up arrow with 10% specfying that the utilizayion is increased.

+> [!NOTE]
+> The metric values refreshes every 24 hours.

 The following metrics are available on an Insight card: